Sony is one of my favorite brands, and they have some great lenses for landscape photography.

 They did get right was a metal mount weather sealing gasket around the outside, which always makes me happy.

 When we’re talking about value, this thing is going to be really hard to beat.
-There isn’t much to compare it to.
-So coming in at eight to 900 American dollars, the Tamron is absolutely amazing value.
+Tamron is an absolutely amazing value.

 And it comes with a six-year warranty.
 Needless to say, the Tamron gets five stars for excellent value.